slipperynick/slipperynick.github.io/_posts/2025-09-04-troubleshooting-datadog-apm-injection-with-wiz-policies.md

 tags: [Kubernetes, Admission Controllers, Datadog, Wiz, Helm, AI, Troubleshooting]
 ---

-# Troubleshooting Datadog APM Injection with Wiz Policies: What I Learned About Admission Controllers, AI, and Myself
+# Troubleshooting Datadog APM Injection with Wiz Policies: What I Learned About Admission Controllers & AI

 Today a colleague brought me an issue: **Wiz was blocking Pods** in one of our Kubernetes clusters.
 The YAML looked fine, the Pods were set up with `runAsNonRoot` and `readOnlyRootFilesystem: true`.
 Everything should have passed.
 But Wiz kept blocking them.